Bath

 Holburne Museum of Art

-At the end of the beautifully developed Great Pulteney Street you can visit the Holburne Museum of Art.
-It is located in the 18th-century Sydney Hotel.
+At the end of the beautifully landscaped Great Pulteney Street is the Holburne Museum of Art.
+It is set in the 18th-century Sydney Hotel, located by the green area of Sydney Gardens.

 Royal Crescent, Bath